 - ICS 698 Research Seminar (2 credits)

-- ICS 660I Student Designed Independent Study for project or thesis (4 credits - for project/thesis)
+- ICS 660I ICS Student Designed Independent Study (4 credits - for project/thesis)

 The ICS 698 Research Seminar must be completed before the research project/thesis is undertaken.
 This seminar is designed to help students learn more about current research topics in the major areas of computer science and to become more familiar with the research process.

 In a typical research project, the student will do some conceptual development followed by an implementation.
 The thesis option requires students to do original research.
 A thesis option is more appropriate if the student is considering the pursuit of doctoral studies elsewhere at some point.
 In both cases (project/thesis) the student must submit a written report of his/her work to a graduate committee and make an oral defense of the work.

 Before registering for the project/thesis, the student must form a committee of at least three faculty members, the chair of which must be a resident faculty member of the ICS department.
 The committee must include at least two faculty members (community or resident) from the ICS department and at least two resident faculty members of Metropolitan State University.

 The student must defend the project/thesis before the committee at least two weeks (four to six weeks is recommended) prior to the student's date of graduation.
 The defense may occur only after the following steps are completed.